 No Win No Fee Orthopaedic Negligence Claims

 Garratts Medical Negligence Solicitors have considerable expertise in successful orthopaedic claims covering a wide variety of medical errors and injuries.
-We offer a free first consultation and the majority of our cases are funded by a 'No Win No Fee' agreement so there's no financial risk to you.
+We offer a no obligation, initial consultation and the majority of our cases are funded by a 'No Win No Fee' agreement so there's no financial risk to you.

 We have offices in Oldham, Ashton, Newton Heath, Radcliffe, Stalybridge and Worsley and you can be seen at any of these offices to suit you.
 Alternatively, we offer a home or hospital visit for people who are unable to attend our offices.